Movement : Manually Wound Omega Cal. 3861

 Box & Papers : Box & Papers

 Case Material : Stainless Steel

 Points of Mention

-This watch is sold with its original Omega box and Omega paperwork.
-The watch comes paired with its original Omega bracelet with its signed clasp, all links are included with the watch.
-The watch is from April 2021 and is sold in worn condition, but overall very good condition as you can see.
-The watch comes with its original Manufacturer's Warranty.
+This watch is sold with its Omega box, swing tag and Omega paperwork.
+The watch comes paired with its original 20mm Omega stainless steel brushed and polished full-sized bracelet with its push-button release deployment clasp, all links are provided.
+The watch is sold in worn, unpolished condition, as you can see it has been kept in fantastic overall condition.
+The watch dates from August 2021, so comes with its Manufacturer's Warranty.

 4K YouTube video, skip to 9:46 - https://youtu.be/Nwm9YgUBXdY